 As the autumn trees turn crimson and gold, the days grow cooler, and we swap swimsuits for sweaters, it’s easy to forget about sunglasses, in particular, and eye health in general.
 But the change of season brings its own eye-care challenges, particularly for outdoor enthusiasts.
-Whether you’re shredding the slopes or just sledding down your driveway, protecting your vision will help you have a wonderful winter.
+Whether you’re shredding the slopes or just sledding down your driveway, protecting your vision from the winter sun will help you have a wonderful season.

 Don’t be fooled: Though the sun may feel less intense than during the summer, that doesn’t mean you don’t need eye protection.
 In the winter months, the sun sits lower in the sky and at a different angle, which may expose you to more ultraviolet light and glare.
 The risk can be just as significant on gray, overcast days as on clear, sunny ones.

 Skiers, snowboarders, and other winter-sports lovers should pay particular attention to their eyes, as snow reflects more ultraviolet radiation than any other surface.
 “People forget the sun is just as bright glinting off snow as it is off the ocean and beach,” says ophthalmologist Anne R. Sumers, M.D.
 In addition, the higher you are above sea level, the less radiation is filtered.
 Because of snow’s reflective nature, up to 85 percent of the sun’s UV rays may be reflected upward.
 UV light can contribute to cataract formation and retina problems later in life.
 In fact, the glare of the winter sun is so powerful, it can actually burn your eyes.